surniaulula/wpsso/readme.txt

 = 3.44.5-dev.4 =

 (2017/06/13) Added more debugging messages in the Schema Local Business filter.
-Added a check for a Local Business type when adding an origanization property.
+Added a check for a Local Business type when adding an organization property.

 = 3.44.4 =